polprog/w60/README.md

 ## UART

+UART0 is broken out on the P20 header.
-The UART interface opearates at 230400 bps 8N1.
-There is no bootlog, the device periodically sends a burst of binary and ascii data containing the SSID, then a series of AT commands
+The UART0 interface opearates at 230400 bps 8N1.
+There is no bootlog, the device sends a burst of binary and ascii data containing the SSID, then a series of AT commands

 ```
 AT+SETBAUD=230400